Derivative principles for invariant ensembles: Preliminaries

 In the following sections we will identify both $\herm(n)$ and $M_\nu$ as additive matrix groups, equipped with matrix addition.
 Besides, in the present work we also introduce $\herm_+(n)$, the set of all $n\times n$ invertible matrices, and the unitary group $\U(n)$, as other two multiplicative matrix spaces.

 The endowed group invariance and the reference measure on $\herm_+(n)$ are the natural restrictions of those in $\herm(n)$.
-We consider \textit{invariant ensemble on $\herm_+(n)$} as a subclass of invariant ensemble on $\herm(n)$, provided their eigenvalues are positive, and a Wely decomposition formula~\eqref{1.1.2} holds.
+We consider \textit{invariant ensemble on $\herm_+(n)$} as a subclass of invariant ensembles on $\herm(n)$, provided their eigenvalues are positive, and a Weyl decomposition formula~\eqref{1.1.2} holds.
 In terms of multiplication, we consider the following Hermitised product: $(A,B)\mapsto A^{1/2}BA^{1/2}$.
 This is not a group operation, as associativity is not satisfied, but it is related by the matrix multiplication of $\GL(n)$, $n\times n$ invertible complex matrices.
 Consider two $\GL(n)$ matrices $G_1$, $G_2$.
 They form two $\herm_+(n)$ matrices $X_1=G_1^\dagger G_1$ and $X_2=G_2^\dagger G_2$.
 From the identity

-one can see that squared singular values of $G_2G_1$ is equal to eigenvalues of $X_1^{1/2}X_2X_1^{1/2}$.
+one can see that the squared singular values of $G_2G_1$ are equal to the eigenvalues of $X_1^{1/2}X_2X_1^{1/2}$.
 Such an operation on invariant ensembles on $\herm_+(n)$ motivates a multiplicative derivative principle for $\herm_+(n)$, which will be introduced in section~\ref{s4.1}.

-The unitary group $\U(n)$, equipped with the usual matrix multiplication, is also endowed with an adjoint $\U(n)$-action.
+The unitary group $\U(n)$, equipped with the usual matrix multiplication, is also endowed with a conjugation $\U(n)$-action.
 As its reference measure we choose the normalised and uniquely given Haar measure $\mu(dK)$.
-We therefore consider probability measures absolutely integrable with respect to $\mu(dK)$, that are also invariant under the adjoint group action of $\U(N)$.
+We therefore consider probability measures absolutely integrable with respect to $\mu(dK)$, that are also invariant under the conjugate group action of $\U(N)$.
 Such random matrices give an \textit{invariant ensemble on $\U(n)$} with a probability density satisfying $F(X)=F(KXK^{-1})$ for any $X,K\in \U(n)$.
 Its eigenvalue distribution $f(x)$ is a function on the $n$ dimensional torus since the eigenvalues are distributed on the unit circle on the complex plane.
 The relation between $F$ and $f$ is given by

 (see e.g.~\cite[\S 3]{Fo10}).
 We will derive a derivative principle for $\U(n)$ in section~\ref{s4.2}.